 Hugely popular, Chino Chinatown quickly became known for its duck fat fried rice, which the Dallas Morning News raved about in a review and which was celebrated in Southwest: The Magazine.
 Chino was nominated for Best New Restaurant in 2014 by CultureMap Dallas, and its ramen was named best in the city by the Dallas Observer.

 In 2017, Uno debuted Red Stix Asian Street Food in Legacy Hall food hall in Plano.
 In 2019, she opened the first permanent location, near Southern Methodist University.
-CultureMap nominated Red Stix for Best New Restaurant in 2020, and in 2021 Thrillist called out Red Stix's Damn Damn Noods as one of the 28 Most Essential Food Experiences in Dallas.
-A second Red Stix location in Farmers Branch opened in the spring of 2022.
+CultureMap nominated Red Stix for Best New Restaurant in 2020 and Best Chef in 2021,and in 2021 Thrillist called out Red Stix's Damn Damn Noods as one of the 28 Most Essential Food Experiences in Dallas.
+A second Red Stix location in Farmers Branch opened in March 2022.

 In addition to her appearances on The Taste, Uno has appeared in cooking segments on Fox 4 KDFW's Good Day, Eye Opener TV, and the Cooking Channel.